-The Orange County Continuum of Care Coordinated Entry System is managed by the County of Orange and includes a vast network of service providers serving as access points for people experiencing homelessness in Orange County.
-The Coordinated Entry System is for anyone experiencing homelessness in Orange County including young adults, single adults, couples, families, veterans and seniors.
-For more information about the Coordinated Entry System in Orange County, please visit: https://ceo.ocgov.com/care-coordination/homeless-services/coordinated-entry-system.
-For questions regarding the Coordinated Entry System, please contact coordinatedentry@ocgov.com.
+The County of Orange serves as the CES Lead for the Orange County Continuum of Care (CoC) and is responsible for the implementation of CES in Orange County.
+CES in Orange County is for anyone at-risk of homelessness or experiencing homelessness in Orange County including but not limited to adult only household, families with at least one minor child, veterans, transitional age youth (TAY) and seniors.
+For more information about CES in Orange County, please visit: https://ceo.ocgov.com/care-coordination/homeless-services/coordinated-entry-system.
+For questions regarding CES, please contact coordinated-entry-system.